yetulaxman/linux-2/_tutorials/02c-attaching-and-executing.md

 ---
 title: Restarting and attaching to containers
 ---
-## Learning objectives
+## Learning Objectives
 In this session you will be able to learn:
-- how to connect to a running container
+- How to connect to a running container
-- how to install a package inside container
+- How to install a package inside container

 ## Attaching to your container